last chapter. | AutoCAD Backstage home. | AutoCAD Backstage Index. | next chapter. |

 A block is a drawing saved as a block within file of another drawing.
 If it is a drawing imported into the current drawing, the original drawing will still exist.
 A copy of the original is saved in the current drawing's file.
 When the block is inserted into the drawing, the insertion accesses the block file.
 If the block is inserted several hundred times, there is still only one copy of the block saved in the file.
 For repeated drawing elements, this can dramatically reduce file size.
 It also means that it is easier to change the repeated elements.
 Change the block file and all of the inserted blocks are automatically changed.
 To create a block, draw the block drawing as you would any other.
 If you want to create a happy face, draw the circle for the head.
 Draw circles or ellipses for the eyes and an arc for the mouth.
 Issue the BLOCK command:

-Block name or [?]: [hface] or any other available name.
+Command: [Block] Block name or [?]: [hface] or any other available name.
+Insertion base point: pick a point.
+Select objects: select the circles and arc.
+Select objects: press Enter.

 The entities disappear.
 Actually they are now stored in memory.
 When you INSERT the block into the drawing, the entities composing the block reappear as a single Block entity.
 Issue the INSERT command: